vanJargon/hmm_sentiment_analysis/README.md

-# Machine Learning Project
+# HMM for Tweet Sentiment Analysis
-HMM for tweet sentiment analysis
+Implementation of HMM and Structured Perceptron algorithm for POS Tagging of tweets.

 ##### Python version: 2.7.9 #####